imgag/ClinCNV/doc/germline_CNV_analysis.md

 # How to run `ClinCNV` for germline analysis

-Germline CNVs detection pipeline of `ClinCNV` may utilize on-target reads coverage (reads that were aligned to the pre-specified and enriched locations in the genome or, in case of whole genome sequencing (WGS), reads that were mapped somewhere in the genome typically with 2 mismatches max) and off-target reads coverage (reads that come from regions outside of your pre-specified intervals - even for the perfectly prepared enrichment there is typically a large number of such reads) as direct evidence of genomic copy number.
-Off-targed reads coverage is usually summarised in windows of large size, such as 50KBps or even bigger, since the coverage there is extremely low and sufficient number of reads is required for usage of number of mapped reads as a marker of underying copy-number.
+Germline CNVs detection pipeline of `ClinCNV` may utilize on-target reads coverage (reads that were aligned to the pre-specified and enriched locations in the genome or, in case of whole genome sequencing (WGS), reads that were mapped somewhere in the genome) and off-target reads coverage (even for the perfectly prepared enrichment there is typically a large number of reads that come from regions outside of your pre-specified intervals) as evidence of genomic ploidy.
+Off-targed reads coverage is usually summarised in windows of large size, such as 50KBps or even bigger, since the coverage outside of enriched areas is extremely low and sufficient number of reads is required for usage of number of mapped reads as a marker of underying copy-number.

 We suggest the following step by step guide into CNVs detection in different use cases (data after enrichment and WGS, idealy with the smallest amount of PCR cycles as possible):